moderndatacompany/dataos.info/docs/test/index.md

 DataOS is an enterprise-grade data product platform that enables organizations to build, manage, and share data products.
 It provides the essential building blocks, data developers require to create powerful data products that drive significant business outcomes.

-DataOS development is driven by core principles tailored to address the real-world needs and challenges of data professionals:
+DataOS development is driven by core principles tailored to address specific user needs and challenges:

 - **Consumption Ready Layer**: DataOS streamlines data product consumption with context-aware discovery, secure exploration, reliable quality, and multi-interface activation through its self-serve architecture.